chrisknox97/credit_risk_analysis/README.md

 ## Results

-### As referneced above there were six algorithms used to predict credit risk, using a credit card dataset from LendingClub.
+### As referenced above, there were six algorithms used to predict credit risk, using a credit card dataset from LendingClub.
 The results of these algorithms are listed below:

 ### Balanced Accuracy Scores

 * A Balanced Accuracy Score is used with imbalanced datasets and attempts to account for that imbalance by combining sensitivity and specificity together, and dividing that measure in half.
-* Balanced Accuracy Scores are measured on a scale of 0-1; the closer the number is to 1, the more predictive said algorith remains.
+* Balanced Accuracy Scores are measured on a scale of 0-1; the closer the number is to 1, the more predictive said algorithm remains.
 * Of the Balanced Accuracy Scores in this dataset, ``EasyEnsembleClassifer`` easily topped all others, while ``ClusterCentroids`` came in dead last.